 “The Tech Forward conversations we've had this semester have been very productive.
 People from across the University, members of the community, and alumni have all contributed and provided their insights regarding the future of Michigan Tech.
-We listened carefully to all the different voices and are excited about how the all of the conversations converged throughout the semester.
-We now have a framework that will help us to focus our efforts as we begin to plan for the future,” said Jackie Huntoon, Provost and Senior Vice President for Academics Affairs.
+We listened carefully to all the different voices and are excited about how all of the conversations converged throughout the semester.
+We now have a framework that will help us to focus our efforts as we begin to plan for the future,” said Jackie Huntoon, Provost and Senior Vice President for Academic Affairs.

 solutions to natural resource, water, and energy problems.

 technological solutions to enhance human health and quality of life.

 In Spring 2019, nine team presented their committee's work to campus.
 The president extends his deepest congratulations and thanks to all of the Tech Forward initiative teams who continue to advance each of the initiatives on campus.

 The Advanced Materials and Manufacturing team will establish Michigan Tech as a global leader in research and education associated with advanced materials and manufacturing for a global circular economy.
 The project consists of two phases.
 In the first phase, the team will look to build partnerships and expertise, which will serve as a catalyst to develop a strategy for the initiative.
 In the second phase, the team will put the plan into action.
 This plan will include the development of education programs (e.g. enterprise teams, minors, graduate certificates) and a strong research footprint (labs, faculty working groups).